Aarception/Mo-information-security-portfolio/README.md

 > ##### *Public Note Regarding Legal Interest: Please, do not solicit.
 I am an internal institutional resolution advocate who has already ruled out litigation.
 The Defense of Aspiration requires challenging engagement, not enmity and conflict.
-My research is made available for the purpose of structural correction, with first right of response to the institution and then, subsequently, as due diligence to the concerned.*
+My research is made available for the purpose of structural correction, with first right of response to the institution and then, subsequently, as due diligence to the concerned.
+Having ruled out litigation, all civil and legal claims, I now even rule out regulatory submission.*

 ---

-#### Update: I have decided to send a copy of the letter to the Board, primmary appendices and attachments included¹²³⁴, to every non-governmental and non-legal entity that is partnered with the Career Certificates.
-Every university, community college, organization, program, that is social, educational, dispenses the certificates or provisions it, but non-governmental and not delegated with legal powers.
+#### Update: I have decided to send copies of the letter to the Board, primary appendices and attachments included¹²³⁴, to every non-governmental and non-legal entity that is partnered with the Career Certificates.
+Any university, community college, organization, program, that is social, educational, channel or ecosystem stakeholder dispensing or provisioning the certificates and is non-governmental nor delegated with legal or state powers will receive a copy.

 This is in-line with the due diligence of the preceeding months, which has already cost significant time, effort, labor, and lost opportunity  [In The Defense of Aspiration](https://github.com/Aarception/Mo-information-security-portfolio/tree/main/trust-infrastructure).⁵

+Fix, no Fine
+Structure, no

 ¹ ![Institution, Primary](https://github.com/Aarception/Mo-information-security-portfolio/blob/main/trust-infrastructure/3_Questions_Admission%20_and_Rebuttal.pdf)
 \